matthew-gibbs/viper-holding/README.md

-# viper-holding
+# Holding page for Viper website

-Holding page for Viper website
+Temporary holding page for [vipernights.com](http://www.vipernights.com) until the launch of the shiny shiny and amazing new site.